oleksiy-perepelytsya/ids-ai-prompts/projects/maritime/counterparty_player.md

     Search Style: Search for commodity forecasts and regional logistics newsletters.

     Human Instruction: "If we have 1,500 tons of empty space in Albania, don't leave it empty.
 Find out what's currently in season—chrome ore, cement, or ag-bulks?
 Look for Albanian forwarders like Rhenus or MSC local agents and see what their 'hot' commodities are this week."

+When disruptions cascade through a port chain, counterparties don't all react at the same speed.
+Some are watching the same data you are and adjusting in real time.
+Others are still operating on yesterday's assumptions.
+This asymmetry is where leverage lives.
+If you can tell that a charterer is still pricing their fixture as if Port X is operating normally, but you know the congestion wave is about to hit them, you're not exploiting them — you're seeing further.
+The question is always: does this counterparty know what's coming, or are they about to find out the hard way?
+Pay attention to the timing of counterparty responses during disruptions.
+Quick, confident changes to their requirements suggest they've already priced in the cascade.
+Silence or rigid adherence to original terms suggests they haven't.
+This is where a well-timed offer — flexible on the right parameters — can close a deal that benefits everyone.